proteantecs/mlrun/docs/runtimes/load-from-hub.md

 The list order is relevant when [loading a function](#load-function-example): if you don't specify a hub name, MLRun starts searching for the function with the last added hub.
 If you want to add a hub but not at the top of the list, view the current list using {py:meth}`~mlrun.db.httpdb.HTTPRunDB.list_hub_source`.
-The MLRun function hub is always the last in the list (and cannot be modified).
+The MLRun hub is always the last in the list (and cannot be modified).

 To add a hub, run: